criticallycode/criticallycode.github.io/index.md

 ##### Javascript Ball Bounce Animation

+An animation featuring multiple colored balls bouncing around, which gradually speed up.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### Javascript Custom Media Database

+A custom media database that allows the user to enter and track the media they engage with.
+They can enter the type of media, the completion status, and any notes they have.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)